-Many factors affect population growth, but one factor is a species' intrinsic growth rate.
+Many factors affect population growth patterns, but one factor is a species' intrinsic growth rate.
 The birth rate minus the death rate with no environmental restrictions defines a species intrinsic growth rate.
 Within an ecosystem, however, resource limits and predation also effect population growth.
-There are four main patterns of population growth: J-pattern, resource limited, temporally fluctuating and predator-prey interaction.
+There are four main patterns of population growth: J-pattern, logistical growth, temporally fluctuating and predator-prey interaction.
+J-pattern population growth rarely persists as natural limitations eventually impose one or more of the other three patterns of population change on the species.

 J Pattern Growth